HMS-Core/huawei-account-demo/Account_Demo_AndroidStudio_QuickStart/README.md

 Android sample code encapsulates APIs of the HUAWEI Account Kit server.
 It provides sample program for your reference or usage.
 The following describes of Android sample code.

-hmssample:    Sample code packages.
-This package  contains code that implements Sign, SignInCode, SilentSignIn, SignOut and CancelAuthorization.
+accountsample:    Sample code packages.
+This package  contains code that implements Sign, SilentSignIn, and CancelAuthorization.
 logger:       This packages contains code that implements logger View.